-We would like to introduce a new group into the school: South Stanley Juniors’ Rights Respecting Steering Group!
+We would like to introduce our Rights Respecting Steering Group.
 UNICEF’s Rights Respecting Schools Award recognises schools that are safe and inspiring places to learn, where children are respected, their talents are nurtured and they are able to thrive.

 Our group will play a vital role to make sure that our school is a place where these values are embedded in everyday life.
 Two pupils from each class have been chosen to represent their classmates’ views and use these to inform decisions in school.